jbech-linaro/optee_docs/architecture/porting_guidelines.rst

 **Update build.git**

 This isn't strictly necessary, but we are trying to create repo setup(s) for the device(s) that we are in charge of.
 That makes it very easy for newcomers to get started with a certain platform.
-So please consider creating a new manifest_ for the device you have added to OP-TEE.
+So please consider creating a new :ref:`manifest`: for the device you have added to OP-TEE.

 3. Hardware Unique Key
 ^^^^^^^^^^^^^^^^^^^^^^